Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 23

 Mike White's team will go from one of the most experienced groups in the SEC to one of the youngest, but this season's version will have more talent.
-On their way out is the core of KeVaughn Allen, Jalen Hudson, Kevarrius Hayes and Keith Stone, while the Gators welcome McDonald's All-Americans Scottie Lewis and Tre Mann to the program, along with top-50 big man Omar Payne.
+On the way out is the core of KeVaughn Allen, Jalen Hudson, Kevarrius Hayes and Keith Stone, while the Gators welcome McDonald's All Americans Scottie Lewis and Tre Mann to the program, along with top-50 big man Omar Payne.
 This ranking was in flux until returning point guard Andrew Nembhard withdrew his name from the draft; he's one of the best passers in the conference.
 White could take some time to figure out his best lineup.

 19. Saint Mary's Gaels